hypre-space/hypredrive/docs/usrman-src/faq.rst

 How do I install `hypredrive`?
 ------------------------------

-You can install `hypredrive` by downloading and compiling its source file.
+You can install `hypredrive` by downloading and compiling its source files.
 Please refer to :ref:`Installation` for detailed installation instructions.

 Which linear system types can `hypredrive` solve?